Huawei/containerops/singular/README.md

 Congratulations, Let us get deployd up and running and build your container cluster !

 ```
-Note: API server key is required for authentication while calling API.
-Note: Each step of the virtual machine operation depends on if your local private key matches virtual machine public key.
-It is more secure compared to the use of account password

 ### Getting Started

-##### Create Kubernetes cluster automatically with wizard.
-Configure cluster size and node setting with the singular, a YAML file will be generated.
 ```

 $ singular deploy k8s